lbryio/lbry.com/posts/faq/credit-policy.md

 - Partnering with charities or other non-governmental organizations with similar interests to LBRY
 - Granting to organizations in need
 - Establishing separate entities related to LBRY Inc. (e.g. a non-profit to manage the protocol)
-- Strategic partnerships or affilliations with other institutions
+- Strategic partnerships or affiliations with other institutions

-LBRY, Inc. anticipates a dispertion period for these tokens significantly exceeding the administration of the community fund.
+LBRY, Inc. anticipates a dispersion period for these tokens significantly exceeding the administration of the community fund.
 It has no plans to utilize these credits until achieving more community growth and drafting specific programs for participation.

 ## More Details